trstlabs/intento/docs/contracts/Cosmwasm.md

 3) Executed
 4) Queried

-And additionally for Trustless Hub they have:
+And additionally for Intento they have:

 5) An AutoMsg to execute 1-time or recurringly.
 This can defined in the CodeInfo or at Contract Instantiation